 Due date(s) for resubmissions to be set by the Course Director and/or the first marker, but it cannot be longer than 4 weeks from the date the results were released.
-If further work is needed a brief extension may be permitted though no course work may be submitted later than the designated date in July, or it may not be processed for the Court of Examiners meeting in August.
+If further work is needed a brief extension may be permitted though no course work may be submitted later than the designated date in July, or it may not be processed for the Court of Examiners meeting typically convened in July.